timitaiwo/Infrastructure-Monitoring-AI/README.md

-# Final-Year-Project
+# Infrastructure Monitoring AI (Bachelor's Final Year Project)
-My Final Year Project that explores the application artificial intelligence to infrastructure monitoring
+My Final Year Project that explores the application of **artificial intelligence to infrastructure monitoring**

 The trained model is in the trained_models folder with test images in the training_images folder